IEP Modifications in Tennessee: Accommodations vs. Modifications

 What is the difference between accommodations and modifications in a Tennessee IEP?

 In Tennessee, modifications are changes to the curriculum, instruction, or assessments that alter the content, expectations, or performance standards for a student with a disability — distinct from accommodations, which maintain the same learning standards while providing access supports.
 Under Tenn.
 Comp.
 R. & Regs.
-0520-01-09-.12, the IEP must include a statement of program modifications or supports for school personnel.
-The IEP must also explain the extent to which the child will not participate with nondisabled children in the general education class.
-Students who receive modifications to content standards may be eligible for the Tennessee Alternate Assessment (TAA) if the IEP team determines they have the most significant cognitive disabilities.
-Tennessee offers multiple diploma pathways; receipt of a special education diploma or certificate does not automatically terminate FAPE eligibility — a student remains eligible for services until they reach twenty-two (22) years of age during the school year, or receipt of a regular high school diploma (Tenn.
+0520-01-09-.12(1)(d)-(e), the IEP must include a statement of program modifications or supports for school personnel.
+The IEP must also explain the extent to which the child will not participate with nondisabled children in the general education class (0520-01-09-.12(5)).
+Students who receive modifications to content standards may be eligible for the Tennessee Alternate Assessment (TAA) if the IEP team determines they have the most significant cognitive disabilities (0520-01-09-.09(1)(c)).
+Tennessee offers multiple diploma pathways; receipt of a special education diploma or certificate does not automatically terminate FAPE eligibility — a student remains eligible for services until age 22 during the school year, or receipt of a regular high school diploma (Tenn.
 Comp.
 R. & Regs.
 0520-01-09-.02(3); 0520-01-09-.05(2)(a)).
+Under Tenn.
+Code Ann. § 49-10-103, every child with a disability must be educated in the least restrictive environment, and removal from the regular educational environment must occur only when the nature or severity of the disability is such that education in regular classes with supplementary aids and services cannot be achieved satisfactorily.

 What Tennessee Requires